Why Was Rachel Murdered?

 Trapped, Rachel nodded.

 She bowed her head.
 She clamped down on her anger.
-How dare they do this to me?
+How dare he do this?
 Stop it, she told herself.
 Now’s not the time.
 Breathe.
 Keep it together.
 Live to fight another day.

 He pulled her away from the wall.
 He pushed her towards the front room.
 Together, they shuffled to the window.

-Across the quiet street, her friendly neighbour had interrupted his rose trimming to chat with a cyclist.
-It was the woman wearing the yellow spandex racing gear.
-A helmet and bronze tinted wrap-around sunglasses hid her features.
+Across the quiet street, her friendly old neighbour had interrupted his rose trimming to chat with a cyclist, the woman in yellow spandex racing gear she had seen earlier.
+A helmet and wraparound sunglasses hid her features.

-“Pay attention.”
+“Pay attention,” said the voice in her ear.
 From his pocket he pulled a laser pointer.
 He flashed it once out the window.

 The cyclist, without interrupting the conversation, reached into her bike pannier and pulled out a silencer-equipped pistol.